-Students will compile a portfolio of assignments in various courses for the purposes of providing evidence of program competencies and marketing of advanced knowledge and skills to prospective employers.
+Students will compile an electronic portfolio of assignments from various courses for the purposes of providing evidence of program competencies and marketing of advanced knowledge and skills to prospective employers.
 Specific guidelines will be presented in individual courses.

 SIGMA THETA TAU